keyanmca/player-api-docs/README.md

 - AdDurationChange
 - AdInteraction

-The AdError event has an additinal details object.
+The AdError event has an additional details object.
 To obtain it:

 	player.on('AdError', function(event, data) {
 		console.log('error code:', data.code);